rdkcentral/Dobby/rdkPlugins/OOMCrash/README.md

 | ------------------- | --------------------------------------------------------------------------------------------------------------------------------------- |
 | `path`              | Directory (host namespace) to which oom crash file should be created                                                                    |

+Note : The same `path` will be created inside the container namespace and will be mounted together.